Minimality, distality and equicontinuity for semigroup actions on compact Hausdorff spaces: Introduction

 By using Ellis' semigroup (cf.~\cite{Fur, Aus}), it is a well-known fact that {\it a distal point is a minimal point for any semiflow}.
 Thus: \begin{quote} {\it If $(T,X)$ is point-distal it is minimal.
 Moreover, $(T,X)$ is distal iff every point of $X$ is distal for $(T,X)$.} \end{quote}

-Using ``IP$^*$-recurrence'' and his ``central sets'' notion, Furstenberg characterized distality of a point by product minimality as follows: \begin{quote} {\it A point $x$ is distal for $(T,X)$ if and only if for every minimal point $y$ of any semiflow $(T,Y)$, $(x,y)$ is a minimal point of $(T,X\times Y)$} (cf.~Furstenberg \cite[(i) and (iv) of Theorem~9.11]{Fur}). \end{quote}
+Using ``IP$^*$-recurrence'' and the ``central set'' notion, Furstenberg characterized distality of a point by product minimality as follows: \begin{quote} {\it A point $x$ is distal for $(T,X)$ if and only if for every minimal point $y$ of any semiflow $(T,Y)$, $(x,y)$ is a minimal point of $(T,X\times Y)$} (cf.~Furstenberg \cite[(i) and (iv) of Theorem~9.11]{Fur}). \end{quote}

-In fact, by using a purely topological proof\,---\,maximal set of almost periodic points independently of Furstenberg's theorem and Ellis' semigroup, we can characterize distal point by product minimality as follows:
+In fact, by using a purely topological proof\,---\,maximal set of almost periodic points independently of Furstenberg's theorem and Ellis' semigroup, we can characterize distal point by the product minimality as follows:

-\begin{quote} {\it An $x\in X$ is a distal point of $(T,X)$ if and only if $(x,y)$ is a minimal point of $(T,X\times X)$ for all minimal point $y$ of $(T,X)$} (cf.~Theorem~\ref{thm5.1}). \end{quote}
+\begin{quote} {\it An $x\in X$ is a distal point of $(T,X)$ if and only if $(x,x^\prime)$ is a minimal point of $(T,X\times X)$ for all minimal point $x^\prime$ of $(T,X)$} (cf.~Theorem~\ref{thm5.1}). \end{quote}

 Comparing with Furstenberg's, our characterization does not need to utilize other semiflow $(T,Y)$.
 This theorem will be proved in $\S\ref{sec5}$ in terms of almost periodic points.